superstarlifter/doc/docs/how_to/access_policy.md

 ## Access Policies
-Access policies allow admins to grant users access to specific resources in the StarLifter system.
-The access can be filtered down to the row and field level
+Access policies allow admins to grant users access to specific resources.
+The access can be filtered down to the row and field level.

+### Creating an Access Policy via sharing
+* When a user shares a resource (collection, dashboard, etc) an access policy will automatically be created in the Access Policies table.
+* Resources that requrire supporting resources will automatically create a policy for both resources.
+    * For example when a user shares a dashboard with a user 2 policies will be created
+      * 1 for the dasboard
+      * 1+ for the read access to the read access to the data that supports the dashboard

+* For more information on how to Share collections, dashboards and domains, visit: [Sharing Access](/docs/how_to/sharing_access.md)

 ### Creating an Access Policy Row
 1. From the administration page select the Access Policies Menu to open a list of current access policies